troyerta/cmod-manual/src/ch06-01-faq.md

 2. Don't be a butt.
 (Remember, snobs don't get jobs)

-3. Humbly submit to a code review - with greatfulness.
+3. Humbly submit to a code review - with gratefulness.

 4. Take credit for being helpful.